guptaanu412/example-course-specs/README.md

 These will help communicate the concrete goals of the course to others, and help you uncover dependencies you didn't realize you had.

+Notes:

-Note: these will normally be included in the finished course.
+* These will normally be included in the finished course.
-They are **not** all of its exercises, but rather milestones along the way (typically 2-3 per chapter).
+* They are **not** all of its exercises, but rather milestones along the way (typically 2-3 per chapter).
-Do not worry about their order;
+* Do not worry about their order;
   you will do that in the next step.
+* As with summative assessment, be sure to include solutions with example code so that the scope of each exercise is unambiguous.

 </em>